English Toy Terrier (Black & Tan): Concerns of extinction

-The English Toy Terrier (Black & Tan) is on the Kennel Club (UK)'s list of vulnerable native breeds with an average of only 100 pups registered every year.
+The English Toy Terrier is on the Kennel Club (UK)'s list of vulnerable native breeds with an average of only 86 pups registered every year (data from 2016-26).
 A great effort is being made by breeders to boost the popularity of the breed and develop a viable gene pool.
 The Kennel Club (UK) has opened the stud book, allowing the North American Toy Manchester Terrier to be re-registered as the English Toy Terrier (Black & Tan), provided it is certified to be of the Toy variety and not of the Standard variety.
 Some owners in Great Britain are against this decision; others see it as a positive way to preserve the breed.